Galois conjugates for some family of generalized beta-maps: Proofs of Main results

-\begin{section}{Proofs of main results} This section is devoted to giving the proofs of the main results stated in the previous section.
+This section is devoted to giving the proofs of the main results stated in the previous section.
 First, we provide the proof of Theorem \ref{main A} in the same analogy of the result for $\beta$-transformations by Solomyak via the following two lemmas.
 The first lemma, proved by Thompson in \cite{Th}, provides a sufficient condition for $\be$ to be a simple generalized Parry number.

 \begin{lemma}[Theorem 5.5 in \cite{Th}] For a positive integer $N\geq2$, suppose that